If you want a quick and easy ramble through the heart of Yorkshire, these short walks promise beautiful countryside in spades.

 Ingleton Waterfall Trail

 The Ingleton Waterfall Trail straddles the Cumbria and Yorkshire Dales border and this 4.5-mile walk takes you to six falls, a gorge and a glen.
-You’ll start at Swilla Glen, where you’ll following the River Twiss downstream into an ancient woodland of oak, ash and birch.
+You’ll start at Swilla Glen, where you’ll follow the River Twiss downstream into an ancient woodland of oak, ash and birch.
 You’ll pass Pecca Falls and Hollybush Spout before you reach a refreshment cabin where you can pick up treats for a mini picnic at the beautiful Thornton Force.
-It’s then onto Beezley Falls, Rival Falls and Baxenghyll Gorge before you reach the end at Snow Falls and head into Ingleton.
-Rest up in The Mason’s Freehouse with a pint.
+It’s then onto Beezley Falls, Rival Falls and Baxenghyll Gorge before you reach the end at Snow Falls.

 The walk starts at Broadwood Entrance, Ingleton, North Yorkshire, LA6 3ET.
 Check out the route.